TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 However, there are a couple more steps.

-### Step 3.5: Remove the obsolete ACCOUNTS_SNAPLINKS_DISABLED metadata
+### Step 3.5: Remove the obsolete ACCOUNTS_SNAPLINKS_DISABLED metadatum

 Now that snaplinks have been removed, the old `ACCOUNTS_SNAPLINKS_DISABLED` metadata is obsolete.
-Remove that from the SAPI metadata:
+Print the current value (for record keeping) and remove it from the SAPI metadata:

 ```
 manta_app=$(sdc-sapi /applications?name=manta | json -H 0.uuid)

+sapiadm get "$manta_app" | json metadata.ACCOUNTS_SNAPLINKS_DISABLED

 echo '{"action": "delete", "metadata": {"ACCOUNTS_SNAPLINKS_DISABLED": null}}' | sapiadm update "$manta_app"
 ```